Palak-Patodi/safe-routes/README.md

 ![logo] https://github.com/Palak-Patodi/safe-routes/blob/main/logos.jpg

 ## Overview
-Safe Route is a web application designed to enhance women's safety by providing real-time, data-driven route suggestions.
+Safe Route is a web application designed to enhance  safety by providing real-time, data-driven route suggestions.
 By calculating safety scores for each district based on crime rates, it helps users select the safest routes and avoid high-risk areas.
-The app integrates live crime data, empowering women to make informed travel decisions, thereby promoting security in communities.
+The app integrates live crime data, empowering people to make informed travel decisions, thereby promoting security in communities.

 ## Features
 - **Real-time Safety Scores**: Calculates district-wise safety scores based on crime data to suggest the safest routes.